squarooticus/draft-krose-multicast-security/draft-krose-multicast-security.md

 ### Beyond Authentication Tagging

+Integrity in the Web security model for unicast is closely tied to the features provided by transports that enabled the Web from its earliest days.
+TCP, the transport substrate for the original HTTP, provides in-order delivery, reliability via retransmission, packet de-duplication, and modest protection against replay and forgery by certain classes of adversaries.
+SSL and TLS later greatly strengthened those protections.
+Web applications universally rely on these integrity assumptions for even the most basic operations.
+It is no surprise, then, that when QUIC was subsequently designed with HTTP as the model application, initial requirements included the integrity guarantees provided by TCP at the granularity of an individual stream.

+Multicast applications by contrast have different integrity assumptions owing to the multicast transport legacy.
+UDP, the transport protocol atop which multicast applications are typically built, provides no native reliability, in-order delivery, de-duplication, or protection against replay or forgery.
+Additionally, UDP by itself provides no protection against off-path spoofing or injection.
+Multicast has therefore traditionally been used for applications that can deal with a modest loss of integrity through application-layer mitigations such as:

+* Packet indexes to reveal duplication/replay and reordering, and to complicate off-path spoofing and injection
+* Deletion coding to allow recovery from loss/deletion
+* Graceful degradation in response to loss/deletion, exemplified by video codecs designed to tolerate loss

+A baseline for multicast transport integrity that makes sense within the Web security model requires that we first define the minimally acceptable integrity requirements for data that may be presented to a user.

+TODO: Dangers of manipulation without violating authentication and how to manage this.

-Integrity is partially provided by the authentication mechanism.
+Integrity in multicast, as in the unicast case, is partially provided by the authentication mechanism.
-As multicast is not connection-oriented at the transport layer (e.g., multicast protocols typically employ UDP), applications relying on multicast must otherwise provide for detection and/or management of packet duplication/replay, loss/deletion, and reordering.
+As multicast is not connection-oriented at the transport layer, applications relying on multicast must otherwise provide for detection and/or management of packet duplication/replay, loss/deletion, and reordering.

 Some of these functions may also be provided by the authentication mechanism.
 For instance: